Annotations Config¶

 from berrydb import AnnotationsConfig my_api_key = "YOUR_BERRYDB_API_KEY" existing_config_name = "my-ner-config" # Name of a config already in BerryDB # Get the existing config as a builder builder = AnnotationsConfig.get_config_as_builder( api_key=my_api_key, config_name=existing_config_name ) # Now you can modify it, e.g., change the prompt modified_config = ( builder .prompt("A new prompt for entity extraction: {{input}}") .build() ) # modified_config.save(my_api_key) # And save the changes

-class provides a fluent interface to construct an AnnotationsConfig
+The Builder class provides a fluent interface to construct an AnnotationsConfig object.

 - Builder.name(name)¶